 "Hey.
 What did you do that for, Tina?"

-"Wanted to make sure that we weren't dreaming."
+"I wanted to make sure we weren't dreaming."

 They both laughed.